-Procedural reconsideration is the process allowing the provider opportunity to request that the council review the proposed adverse action for the purpose of determining whether the council or CEC failed to follow council procedures described in this publication.
-Because procedural reconsideration is designed for the review of errors in the application of council procedures, matters of disagreement related to issues of substance will not be reviewed within the procedural reconsideration process.
+Procedural reconsideration is the process allowing the provider opportunity to request that the Council review the proposed adverse action for the purpose of determining whether the Council or CEC failed to follow Council procedures described in this publication.
+Because procedural reconsideration is designed for the review of errors in the application of Council procedures, matters of disagreement related to issues of substance will not be reviewed within the procedural reconsideration process.
 Such matters, however, may be identified as the basis for a request for reconsideration and/or appeal.

 A request for procedural reconsideration must be submitted within 15 calendar days following receipt of the notification letter.
-If such a request is not submitted and postmarked within this 15-day period, the council considers the provider to have waived all rights to procedural reconsideration.
-The provider is encouraged to submit its written request to the council office by certified mail, with a return receipt requested.
+If such a request is not submitted and postmarked within this 15-day period, then the Council considers the provider to have waived all rights to procedural reconsideration.
+The provider is encouraged to submit its written request to the Council office by certified mail, with a return receipt requested.

 The request for procedural reconsideration must identify the procedure(s) in question and describe in detail the provider's claim that the procedure(s) was not followed, including any documentary evidence to support the claim.
-Following receipt by council staff, the council's Executive Committee considers the request for procedural reconsideration by conference call or actual meeting.
-The council acknowledges in writing the receipt of all procedural reconsideration materials.
+Following receipt by Council staff, the Council's Executive Committee considers the request for procedural reconsideration by conference call or actual meeting.
+The Council acknowledges in writing the receipt of all procedural reconsideration materials.

-Based on a recommendation of the Executive Committee, a decision may be made by the council either by conference call or meeting to:
+Based on a recommendation of the Executive Committee, a decision may be made by the Council either by conference call or meeting to:

-- sustain the previous action - rescind the previous action and refer the matter for additional review by CEC; or - defer action and conduct an on-site evaluation
+- sustain the previous action - rescind the previous action and refer the matter for additional review by CEC; or defer action and conduct an on-site evaluation

-If an evaluation is conducted, the provider and the council share the cost of the evaluation equally.
-The director of continuing education and the provider's chief administrative officer are notified of the action taken with respect to the procedural reconsideration no later than 30 calendar days following the next scheduled meeting of the council following the original determination of the action led to the request for procedural reconsideration.
+If an evaluation is conducted during procedural reconsideration, the provider and the Council share the cost of the evaluation equally.
+The director of continuing education and the chief administrative officer are notified of the action taken with respect to the procedural reconsideration no later than 30 calendar days following the next scheduled meeting of the Council following the original determination of the action that led to the request for procedural reconsideration.